May 2018 Research Seminar: "Sustaining Our City—Houston in the 21st Century"

 The Houston Early Research Experience (HERE) is a two-week workshop in May intended to orient rising sophomore and junior undergraduates to the fundamentals of conducting research.
-UH faculty members will lead the seminars.
-HERE will uncover the complexity of understanding and grappling with big picture problems.
-Students will discuss academic topics, broaden their professional network, and learn how to ask the right research questions when approaching their work.
-Students from all majors are encouraged to apply.

 HERE students receive a $1K fall scholarship for their involvement, and an invitation to join the Houston Scholars program in the fall semester.
 A selected group of HERE students will also present at a Grand Challenges Forum lecture to over 150 students, faculty and staff throughout the campus community.

 2018 HERE Program Description

 For the 2018 program, students will examine various aspects of sustainability, such as urban planning, the environment, government regulation, energy, the local economy, community relations and outreach, and digital storytelling.
 These topics will contribute to a larger conversation on how the Houston metropolitan area might be transformed into a carbon-neutral region and 21st Century city.

 Click here to access the 2018 HERE seminar schedule

 Have at least four semesters remaining at UH after summer 2018 (This means you should not graduate before Spring 2020)